-- The practice offered early and late appointments for working patients who could not attend during normal opening hours. - There were longer appointments available for patients with a learning disability. - Home visits were available for older patients and patients who would benefit from these. - Same day appointments were available for children and those with serious medical conditions. - Patients were able to receive travel vaccinations available on the NHS as well as those only available privately/were referred to other clinics for vaccines available privately. - There were disabled facilities, a hearing loop and translation services available.
+- The practice offered a late surgery on a Tuesday evening until 8.pm for working patients who could not attend during normal opening hours. - There were longer appointments available for patients with a learning disability. - Home visits were available for older patients and patients who would benefit from these. - Same day appointments were available for children and those with serious medical conditions. - Patients were able to receive travel vaccinations available on the NHS as well as those only available privately/were referred to other clinics for vaccines available privately. - There were disabled facilities, a hearing loop and translation services available.